Skip to content

 Troubleshooting

-• Unexpected test-like results: Confirm that 'mode' is set to 'PROD' rather than 'TEST' or 'MOCK'.
+• Unexpected MOCK-like results: Confirm mode is set to PROD (not MOCK or TEST).